elsanceda/cinema_app_2/README.md

 # Toy App

-This is a new version of the Ruby on Rails [Cinema Booking App](https://github.com/elsanceda/cinema_app), now with GraphQL.
+This is a new version of the Ruby on Rails [Cinema Booking App](https://github.com/elsanceda/cinema_app), now with GraphQL and Vue.js.

 ## Getting started